Self portrait by Josh Centers

 How good is that?
 Experts generally agree that continuous background noise is harmful at around 85 dB (of course, that depends on how long you’re exposed to it), so the WorkTunes do well for yard work, but I wouldn’t recommend them for the gun range.
 An unsuppressed .22 caliber rifle shot is around 140 dB, and that’s about as quiet as firearms typically get—a 120 dB thunderclap can cause instant hearing damage.
 The WorkTunes would reduce .22 caliber gunfire to 116 dB.

 I also wouldn’t wear the WorkTunes while running.
-Besides the size, the WorkTunes’ NRR would isolate you from engine noises and other warnings of potential hazards.
+Besides the ungainly size and weight, the WorkTunes would prevent you from hearing engine noises and other potential hazards.

 To see if the 90 dB estimate for lawnmowing is accurate, I downloaded the NIOSH SLM iOS app and did a little mowing while running the app from my shirt pocket.
 A dedicated sound level meter would be better, but NIOSH claims accuracy within ±2 dB.

-But the WorkTunes aren’t merely hearing protectors, they’re also headphones, which complicates the calculation of how much sound is reaching your ears while they’re in use.
+But the WorkTunes aren’t merely hearing protectors, they’re also headphones, which complicates the calculation of how much sound reaches your ears.
 Since decibels are computed logarithmically, you can’t just add the suppressed noise level of the lawnmower (66 dB) to the maximum output of the WorkTunes (82 dB).
 Thankfully, there’s a handy online calculator that can handle the math and give us the right answer, which is 82.1 dB.

 As I mentioned above, experts like the Centers for Disease Control agree that noise levels of 85 dB can cause hearing damage when experienced for more than 2 hours at a time.
 My regular hour-long mowing stint at around 82 dB probably isn’t good for my ears, but it’s still an improvement over the raw 90 dB output of the mower.
 Anecdotally, I’m less tired when I finish mowing, and I get to listen to whatever I want while working, so for me, the WorkTunes are a win.